oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 module.
 ```

 What went wrong?
 The error came from the line where the bird was assigned to the garden group.

-To successfully remove a resource, all uses of it must also be removed.
+To successfully remove a resource, all references to it must also be removed.
 In this example, the `bird` resource is only used in its assignment to the `garden` group.
 Removing that assignment along with the resource will allow the plan to succeed.
 Since the resource has the unique name `bird`, another way to find everywhere it's referenced would be to search the Terraform project for that string: `grep bird *.tf`.

-The bird's user account is not removed until you run `terraform apply`.
+In the Okta console, you'll see that the bird's user account is not removed until you run `terraform apply`.

 # Use Terraform Variables

 The simple examples so far have used a lot of hardcoded strings.
 One in particular is the `example.com` domain that all of the users have their logins and IDs at.
-What if you expected that to change, and wanted to update everyone at once to a new email domain?
+What if you expected that to change, and wanted to move to a new email domain?

 Terraform's [variables](https://developer.hashicorp.com/terraform/language/values/variables) can help.